kartikrathee95/AI-Interface/README.md

 ### Arguments
 - `--xlsx XLSX_FILE_PATH`: Path to the XLSX file containing batch job parameters.
 - `--csv CSV_FILE_PATH`: Path to the CSV file containing batch job parameters.
 - `--SERVER_URL SERVER_URL`: Optional.
-The URL of the server to send batch job results to.
+The URL of the server to get batch results.

 Refer to the `run_batches` command above for more details on usage.